 In many cases, you may want to create a test suite that can be reused by other test suites.
 A common example is a test suite that logs in to a web site.
 Once such a test suite is created, it can be used by other test suites in various scenarios that require a login.

-Two SOAtest features are especially helpful for the creation and use of reusable test suites:
+The following features are especially helpful for implementing reusable test suites:

-- Variables: You can parameterize tests with variables, which can be set to specific values from a central location, set from data sources, or set from a data bank tool or Extension tool.
+- Variables: You can parameterize tests with variables, which can be set to specific values from a central location, set from data sources, or set from a Data Exchange or Extensions tool.

 Using Test Suite References